We independently select and share the products we love—and may receive a commission if you choose to buy.

 Young children are just learning what it means to be responsible, and they don't yet know how to take care of their belongings.
 Many older children are at a stage where they ought to know better but still struggle to keep organized.
-Organizing a kid's room can be particularly challenging because children grow and evolve at a fast rate, and they need a system that can keep up with all the changes.
+Organizing a kid's closet can be particularly challenging because children grow and evolve at a fast rate, and they need a system that can keep up with all the changes.

 Plan storage for developing needs